viktor-podzigun/charva-lanterna/c/src/README.win32.txt

 BUILDING Terminal.dll AND RUNNING THE CHARVA TUTORIAL ON Win32
 ==============================================================

-10 March, 2004.
+7 August, 2006.

-The file "Terminal.dll", built using MinGW32 version 2.0.0 and PDCurses 2.6,
+The file "Terminal.dll", built using MinGW32 version 4.1 and PDCurses 2.6,
-is included in this directory.
+is included in the directory %CHARVA_HOME%\c\lib.
 It may work for you.
 If not, you can build a version for your Win32 system using the procedure below.

 BUILDING Terminal.dll
 =====================
 First, download and install the following packages, with the specified versions or later:

-    MinGW32 version 2.0.0. with all recommended updates ( http://sourceforge.net/projects/mingw/ )
+    MinGW32 version 4.1. with all recommended updates ( http://sourceforge.net/projects/mingw/ )

     MSYS version 1.0.8